luyikei/django-dictpatterns/README.rst

 In template
 ===========

-For the sake of this format, you can trace the parent url of a page.
+Because of this format, you can trace the parent url of a page.
 You can display the parent url in template.

 .. code-block:: html